aladac/language-gemfile/README.md

-# PackageName language package
+# Bundler Gemfile specific Atom snippets

-A short description of your language package.
+A couple of snippets to ease `Gemfile` editing